balajibetadur/similarity-match/README.md

 # Text Analytics: Similarity between text

-Takes a search query as input and returns top 10 matching results from the "Topic" column of "dataset.csv" file.
+Takes a search query as input and returns top 10 matching results from the "Topic" column of "dataset.csv" file using cosine similarity match concept.